 It’s a tough habit to break, though.
 Prescriptivists are vocal and ubiquitous, and many of them have found their way into the public education system.
 Writing can be a powerful form of communication, and grammar snobs tend to be good at it, so the result is that their sneering condescensions become canonized – and cannon-ized – as easy shots against opponents in intellectual debate.
 The advent of the world wide web, naturally, has elevated this sport to Olympic proportions.

-One thought on “The first linkspam of 2013”
+One Reply to “The first linkspam of 2013”